vporton/wikipedia-upload/README.md

   (in some reasons, the top hash is nevertheless no deterministic).

 `zim-tools` contains the third-party package [ZIM tools](https://github.com/openzim/zim-tools).

+`sign-feed` Docker container outputs information to a Swarm feed.
+It signs it by private key `feedSignKey.private` stored in `0x...` format in `/private` Docker volume.
+(The key is created on first run.)

 The actions sequence (some elements are excluded dependently on command line options):